Stochastic comparisons of sample mean differences for multivariate random variables: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have considered usual stochastic order and increasing convex order problems about the Gini indexes for multivariate elliptical random variables.
+In this paper, we have considered usual stochastic order and increasing convex order problems about the Gini mean differences for multivariate elliptical random variables.
 The related issues for multivariate normal risks and scale mixture of multivariate normal risks have been studied by Samanthi et al. (2016) and Kim and Kim (2019).
-Here, we have investigated the issues for multivariate elliptical risks and scale mixture of multivariate elliptical risks.
-This paper also answered the following open problems proposed in the Concluding Remarks in Samanthi et al. (2016): To what extent can Gini indexes of multivariate elliptical risks be ordered in the sense of usual stochastic order?
+Here, we have investigated issues for multivariate elliptical risks and scale mixture of multivariate elliptical risks.
+This paper also answers the following open problems proposed in the Concluding Remarks in Samanthi et al. (2016): To what extent can Gini mean differences of multivariate elliptical risks be ordered in the sense of usual stochastic order?
 Does the conclusion still hold for high dimensional risks with general elliptical distribution?
-We also solve another open problem in Samanthi et al. (2016) about the increasing convex order of Gini indexes for higher dimensional risks.
-In addition, we found the tail probability of Gini index $G_n({\bf X})$ when ${\bf{X}}\sim {ELL}_n({\boldsymbol \mu},{\bf \Sigma},{\bf \phi})$.
-Especially, a large deviation result for the Gini indexes of multivariate normal risks was established which revised the corresponding result in Kim and Kim (2019).
+We also solve another open problem in Samanthi et al. (2016) about the increasing convex order of Gini mean differences for higher dimensional risks.
+In addition, we find the tail probability of Gini mean difference $G_n({\bf X})$ when ${\bf{X}}\sim {N}_n({\boldsymbol \mu},{\bf \Sigma})$.
+Especially, a large deviation result for Gini mean difference of multivariate normal risks is established which revised the corresponding result in Kim and Kim (2019).

-{\bf Acknowledgements} \ The author is grateful to Managing Editor Rob Kaas and the referees for their suggestions which helped to improve this article.
-The research was supported by the National Natural Science Foundation of China (No. 11171179, 11571198, 11701319).
+{\bf Acknowledgements} The research was supported by the National Natural Science Foundation of China (Nos.
+12401616, 12301605).

+{\bf Conflict of Interest} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.